Chiropractic Marketing Programs that

-Every aggressive chiropractor I know has tried or considered billboards at some point.
+Every aggressive chiropractor I know has tried or considered billboards at some point for chiropractic marketing.
 It seems like it would be such a good way to reach large numbers of people, but does it really work?
 A number of my close friends have used billboards.
 What I’ve heard from them is that they rarely pay for themselves.
 If they are good for anything they are good for creating better top of mind awareness.
 If everyday you can put your name in front of potential customers, they are certainly more likely to choose you when they are ready.

 The caution for billboards is for newer or struggling practices.
 They are not a good way to generate a lot of new patients, and they can be very expensive.
 I’ve seen newer practices be put out of practice by doing things like this.
 Billboards should only be put in place by practices that have extra money for branding in my opinion.

 From time to time I hear chiropractic offices doing radio advertising.
 In my opinion general radio advertising is a waste of money.
 Most chiropractors do not have enough money to saturate the market with their radio message so their campaign falls short.
 15 and 60 second radio spots are not long enough for people to be able to take action on.
 It may help to improve awareness of chiropractic in your area, but it’s not effective at generating immediate response.